 Alleviating anxiety with Lemon Balm

-Did you know that lemon balms can also help relieve symptoms of anxiety, such as nervousness and excitability?
-According to some studies, it has shown positive effects on various aspects of mood, including alleviated levels of anxiety.
+Lemon balm can also help relieve symptoms of anxiety, such as nervousness and excitability.
+Some studies have shown positive effects on various aspects of mood, including alleviated levels of anxiety.

 Help boost cognitive function

-Studies show that participants who ingested lemon balm performed better on mathematics, memory, and concentration than those who did not.
-According to mariongluckclinic.com, the reason behind this is lemon balm significantly reduces excitatory transmission in the brain by inhibiting an enzyme called GABA-T that breaks down GABA, thus increasing the amount of GABA available in the brain.
+Studies show that participants who ingested lemon balm performed better on tasks requiring mathematics, memory, and concentration than those who did not.
+According to Marion Gluck Clinic, lemon balm significantly reduces excitatory transmission in the brain by inhibiting an enzyme called GABA-T that breaks down GABA, thereby increasing the amount of GABA available in the brain.

-As lemon balm helps alleviate anxiety, it can also help improve sleep disorders such as insomnia.
-Lemon balms have rosmarinic acid, which is believed to help improve sleep.
+Lemon balm can also help improve sleep disorders such as insomnia by alleviating anxiety.
+Its rosmarinic acid content is believed to promote better sleep.

-Lemon balm, which can be ingested as a tea or supplement, or used as a topical treatment can help relieve indigestion.
-This is because lemon balm contains citral, citronellal, linalool, geraniol, and beta-caryophyllene, which may aid in relieving indigestion and other digestive problems such as IBS or dyspepsia.
+Lemon balm, which can be ingested as a tea or supplement, or used as a topical treatment, can help relieve indigestion.
+Lemon balm contains citral, citronellal, linalool, geraniol, and beta-caryophyllene, which may aid in relieving indigestion and other digestive issues such as IBS or dyspepsia.

-These are just a few of the most common benefits and uses of lemon balm, but lemon balm is also widely used in cooking and several recipes.
-A few of them are:
+These are just a few of the most common benefits and uses of lemon balm, but it is also widely used in cooking and several recipes.
+Some examples include:

-Do you need recipe ideas to actually use your Lemon Balm leaves?
+Need recipe ideas for your Lemon Balm leaves?
 Try Roasted Lemon Balm Chicken

 Yield: 6 servings